-The project plan consists of three phases - the initial assessment, detailed assessment and design, and implementation for which details are outlined below:
+The project plan consists of three phases - the initial assessment, detailed assessment and design, and implementation for which details are outlined on the next page:

 PHASE 1: Initial Assessment Actions High-level review of the major differences between current Canadian GAAP and IFRS.
-A latitud and latitude of the different IFRS 1 expensions and label of the principle.
 Initial evaluation of the different IFRS 1 exemptions available at date of transition.
-High level executed appearance on financial reporting by incompany of patential expensions.
 High-level assessment of potential consequences on financial reporting, business processes, internal controls and information systems.
 Training sessions on IFRS for the various members of the IFRS project team.
-Timetable Third quarter of fiscal 2009 Progress Completed PHASE 2: Ouripleted Actions Each area of accounting differences between Canadian GAAP and IFRS identified in the initial phase is assessed and an IFRS project team member dedicated to review these differences. • This review includes the changes required to existing accounting policies, information systems, and business processes, together with an analysis of policy alternatives allowed under IFRS and impacts on drafting of financial statements under IFRS. • The analysis on these differences are discussed by the Company's IFRS project team and decisions made, including the Company's selection of IFRS 1 exemptions at the date of transition, are included in IFRS memos and approved by the external auditors.
+Timetable Third quarter of fiscal 2009 Progress PHASE 2: Detailed Assessment and Completed Actions Each area of accounting differences between Canadian GAAP and IFRS identified in the initial phase is assessed and an IFRS project team member dedicated to review these differences.
+This review includes the changes required to existing accounting policies, information systems, and business processes, together with an analysis of policy alternatives allowed under IFRS and impacts on drafting of financial statements under IFRS.
+The analysis on these differences are discussed by the Company's IFRS project team and decisions made, including the Company's selection of IFRS 1 exemptions at the date of transition, are included in IFRS memos and approved by the external auditors.
 Developing draft IFRS financial statements and notes.
 Presentation of major differences and impact to the Audit Committee on a quarterly basis.
-Timetable Second quarter of fiscal 2011 Progress • IFRS differences were analyzed and most were concluded on for accounting policy choices, changes to processes and selection of one-time transition choices.
+Timetable Second quarter of fiscal 2011 Progress IFRS differences were analyzed and most were concluded on for accounting policy choices, changes to processes and selection of one-time transition choices.
 The Company is currently working on preliminary IFRS financial statements in accordance with IAS 1 Presentation of Financial Statements.
 Periodic project status updates and information sessions are presented to Senior management and to the Audit Committee.
-PHASE 3: and to the Addit Committee.
-Implementation Actions Embedding changes to systems, business processes and internal controls, as required. , 10.10.10 Parallel accounting under Canadian GAAP and IFRS.
+PHASE 3: Implementation Actions Embedding changes to systems, business processes and internal controls, as required.
+Parallel accounting under Canadian GAAP and IFRS.
 Preparation of detailed reconciliations of Canadian GAAP to IFRS financial statements.
 Training programs for the Company's finance and other staff, as necessary.
 Audit Committee approval of IFRS financial statements.
 Timetable Third and fourth quarters of fiscal 2011 Progress In progress